-(a) Ensure that the top of the drilled shaft is no more than 3 inches laterally in the X or Y coordinate from the position indicated in the Plans.
+(a) Ensure that the top of the drilled shaft is no more than 3 inches laterally in the

+X or Y coordinate from the position indicated in the plans.
-(b) Ensure that the vertical alignment of the shaft excavation does not vary from the alignment shown in the Plans by more than 1/4 inches per foot of depth.

-(c) After placing all the concrete, ensure that the top of the reinforcing steel cage is no more than 6 inches above and no more than 3 inches below plan position.

-(d) Ensure that the reinforcing cage is concentric with the shaft within a tolerance of 1-1/2 inches.
-Ensure that concrete cover is a minimum of 4-1/2 inches unless shown otherwise in the Plans.

-(e) All casing diameters shown in the Plans refer to I.D. (inside diameter) dimensions.
+- (b) Ensure that the vertical alignment of the shaft excavation does not vary from the alignment shown in the plans by more than 1/4 in/ft of depth. - (c) After placing all the concrete, ensure that the top of the reinforcing steel cage is no more than 6 inches above and no more than 3 inches below plan position. - (d) Ensure that the reinforcing cage is concentric with the shaft within a tolerance of 1 1/2 inches.
+Ensure that concrete cover is a minimum of 6 inches unless shown otherwise in the plans. - (e) All casing diameters shown in the plans refer to I.D. (inside diameter) dimensions.
 However, the Contractor may use casing with an outside diameter equal to the specified shaft diameter if the extra length described in 455-15.7 is provided.
 In this case, ensure that the I.D. of the casing is not less than the specified shaft diameter less 1 inch.
-When approved, the Contractor may elect to provide a casing larger in diameter than shown in the Plans to facilitate meeting this requirement.
+When approved, the Contractor may elect to provide a casing larger in diameter than shown in the plans to facilitate meeting this requirement.
 When casing is not used, ensure that the minimum diameter of the drilled shaft is 1 inch less than the specified shaft diameter.
-When conditions are such that a series of telescoping casings are used, provide the casing sized to maintain the minimum shaft diameters listed above.

-(f) Ensure that the top elevation of the drilled shaft concrete has a tolerance of plus 1 inch and minus 3 inches from the top of shaft elevation shown in the Plans.

-(g) The dimensions of casings are subject to American Petroleum Institute tolerances applicable to regular steel pipe.

-(h) Use excavation equipment and methods designed so that the completed shaft excavation will have a flat bottom.
-Ensure that the cutting edges of excavation equipment are normal to the vertical axis of the equipment within a tolerance of plus or minus 3/8 inches per foot of diameter.
+When conditions are such that a series of telescoping casings are used, provide the casing sized to maintain the minimum shaft diameters listed above. - (f) Excavate the bearing area of bells to the plan bearing area as a minimum.
+Ensure that the diameter of the bells does not exceed three times the specified shaft diameter.
+The Contractor may vary all other plan dimensions shown for the bells, when approved, to accommodate his equipment. - (g) Ensure that the top elevation of the drilled shaft concrete has a tolerance of +1 and -3 inches from the top of shaft elevation shown in the plans. - (h) The dimensions of casings are subject to American Petroleum Institute tolerances applicable to regular steel pipe. - (i) Use excavation equipment and methods designed so that the completed shaft excavation will have a flat bottom.
+Ensure that the cutting edges of excavation equipment are normal to the vertical axis of the equipment within a tolerance of $\pm 3/8$ in/ft of diameter.